 Leclaire & Schäfer Rocket Floor Lamp

-Materials: Tripod pine wood legs.
+Materials: Tripod pinewood legs base.
 Plywood center piece.
 3 wing screws.
 Brass rod.
-Fabric tubular lampshade, cardboard inside.
+Long tubular fabric lampshade, cardboard inside.
 Brass E27 socket.

 Height: 127 cm / 50”